dotnize/badi-client/CONTRIBUTING.md

 ## Grabbing changes from main

-If you're already working on a branch and you want to grab the latest changes `main` or any other branch, do the following:
+If you're already working on a branch and you want to grab the latest changes from `main` or any other branch, do the following:

 1. Switch to `main` branch (or the branch you want to grab commits from):
    ```sh